 Data contained in ForestPlots.net are based on the shared vision and hard work of hundreds of people across the globe.
 If you would like to use data from ForestPlots.net, firstly, please read our Code of Conduct.
 The code of conduct sets out our vision of how we should work together to ensure that this collaborative project continues to grow.

 FORESTPLOTS.NET WAS STARTED IN 2009

-ForestPlots.net is a web application with a modular design.
-The front end was developed using Microsoft.net framework and it interacts with a Microsoft SQL server database.
-The underlying database is a relational database which utilizes more than 130 tables to store plot and individual tree information.
+ForestPlots.net uses a web application with a modular design.
+The front end was developed using Microsoft.net framework and interacts with a Microsoft SQL server database.
+The relational database uses more than 140 tables to store information on plots, trees, species and traits.

 THE EARLIEST PLOT RECORDED WAS IN 1939